Union Pacific Early EMD Switchers

 UP 1876 and 1877 lost their dynamic brake housings at some time during 1971-1972.
-Dynamic braking was removed from Provo, Utah-assigned UP 1874 and 1875 at Salt Lake City, Utah in June 1972.
+Dynamic braking was removed from Provo, Utah-assigned UP 1874 and 1875 at Salt Lake City, Utah in June 1974.
 On the 1874 and 1875, the hood-to-cab, single slope taper of a standard EMD SW-switcher was restored to the as-built configuration.
-(As a new journeyman mechanic in the Salt Lake shops, the author was directly involved in this).
 When the Pocatello shop removed the braking enclosure on the Pocatello-assigned 1876 and 1877, the slope was reversed to negate the need to re-install the front cab windows, which had been blanked out when first equipped with dynamic braking in 1953.

 TR5s 1870, 1871, 1874, and 1875 are known to be equipped for multiple unit (MU) operation.
 The application on the 1870 and 1871 shows that MU was added at the time most of UP's locomotive fleet were still equipped with the dual receptacle 12- and 21-pin MU controls.
 The application on the 1874 and 1875 were completed at Salt Lake City, concurrent with the removal of the dynamic braking in 1972, at a time when all MU controls had been converted, or were being converted, to the single receptacle 27-pin system.